Diego Garcia: Before European arrival

-Nothing is known of pre-European contact history of Diego Garcia.
-Speculations include visits during the Austronesian diaspora around 700 AD, as some say the old Maldivian name for the islands originated from Malagasy.
-Arabs, who reached Lakshadweep and Maldives around 900 AD, may have visited the Chagos.
+No tangible evidence exists of people on Diego Garcia before the arrival of Europeans.
+There is speculation about visits during the Austronesian diaspora around AD 700, as some say the old Maldivian name for the islands originated from Malagasy.
+Arabs, who reached Lakshadweep and Maldives around AD 900, may have visited the Chagos.
+Southern Maldivian oral tradition tells of occasional traders and fishermen marooned on, and later rescued from, Foalhavahi (ފޯޅަވަހި) Chagos.